jaog1992/ft_printf/README.md

 %X  | Number in hex format in uppercase
 %%  | Prints the '%' symbol

 ## 🛠️ Usage

 ### Requirements

-You will need a **`gcc` compiler**, the `libft` functions and the `stdio` standard **C libraries** to run it and make tests.
+You will need a **`gcc` compiler**, the `libft` functions and the `stdarg` standard **C libraries** to run it and make tests.

 ### Instructions

 **1. Using it in your code**

-To use the function in your code, simply include th header:
+Include the header in your code:

 ```C
 #include "ft_printf.h"
 ```
 **2. Compilation**

-For compiling the code use the Makefile or add the source files and the required flags
+Compile the code using the Makefile or by adding the source files and required flags:

 ```shell
 gcc -Wall -Wextra -Werror <*.c files>
 ```

+Keep in mind that this ft_printf code is using some custom libft functions that should be added to the *.c files list.

 ## 📋 Testing

-I recommend uncommenting and playing with the main function and also using this third party tester to fully test the project
+To fully test the project, we recommend using the following third-party tester:

 * [Tripouille/gnlTester](https://github.com/Tripouille/gnlTester)